MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-901.md

 ms.custom: ""

 ---
-# Install Microsoft R Server 2016 on Hadoop
+# Install Microsoft R Server 9.0.1 on Hadoop

-This article explains how to install the latest version of Microsoft R Server 2016 on a Hadoop cluster.
+This article explains how to install the latest version of Microsoft R Server 9.0.1 on a Hadoop cluster.

-## What's new in the R Server 2016 installer

-Microsoft R Server 2016 provides updated installers that allow you to deploy R Server in fewer steps, enabled in part by a slipstream installation of **Microsoft R Open for R Server 2016** that comes with most dependencies built into the package.
-In addition to the installers, several new features and enhancements are [new in this release](notes/r-server-notes.md).
-If you have an older version of R and would like to upgrade, see [Uninstall Microsoft R Server to upgrade to a newer version](rserver-install-uninstall-upgrade.md) for instructions.
+In this first release of 9.0.1, only the developer edition is available.
+You can find it on the Visual Studio Dev Essentials web site.
+Enterprise edition will follow shortly.
+Projected availability for enterprise is January 2017, with download options on the Volume Licensing Service Center.

+**Side-by-side Installation**

+You can install major versions of R Server side-by-side on Hadoop, but not minor versions.
+Specifically, if you already installed Microsoft R Server 8.0.x, you can install 9.0.5 on the same cluster.

+**Upgrade Versions**

+If you want to replace 7.x or 8.x with the 9.0.1 version, you should uninstall the older distribution before installing the new version (there is no in-place upgrade).

+**Installation Steps**

 A summary of setup tasks for R Server 2016 is as follows: